pomerium/documentation/content/docs/get-started/fundamentals/core/self-hosted-pomerium.md

 # Self-Hosted Authenticate Service

-So far, you’ve been using the Hosted Authenticate service, which provides an authenticate service URL (`authenticate.pomerium.app`) and a hosted identity provider (Cognito) to authenticate users.
+So far, you've been using the Hosted Authenticate service, which provides an authenticate service URL (`authenticate.pomerium.app`) and a hosted identity provider (Cognito) to authenticate users.

-We’ve also used the `*.localhost.pomerium.io` URL to host our services locally.
+We've also used the `*.localhost.pomerium.io` URL to host our services locally.
 (This wildcard domain points to `127.0.0.1`.)

-In this tutorial, you’ll replace the Hosted Authenticate service with your own self-hosted authenticate service.
+In this tutorial, you'll replace the Hosted Authenticate service with your own self-hosted authenticate service.

 To do this, you must: